-The Netherlands is deploying troops on Curaçao, one of the kingdom’s islands in the Caribbean, following several days of rioting and unrest.
+The Netherlands is deploying troops to Curaçao, one of the kingdom’s islands in the Caribbean, following several days of rioting and unrest.

 The decision was taken with local police, who announced that, as a result of the deployment, a two-day curfew could be lifted on Friday.

 Unrest broke out on Wednesday, when demonstrations against austerity measures — enacted to qualify for financial support from the European Netherlands — turned violent.
 Some two hundred demonstrators forced their way into the government palace, Fort Amsterdam.
 Stores in central Willemstad were looted.
 Various other buildings, including a school, were torched.
 Dozens of rioters were arrested.